ryanzec/edg-ui-solidjs/README.md

 - add selectability to grid table
 - add marker (using badge) for tabs
 - add tooltip for icons when sidebar is collapsed
 - standardize api -> frontend error passed pattern
-- disabled state for thumbs component

 LOW TODO
 - remove `hasPassword`